 What are “user fees?”

-The Administration’s FY 2013 Budget contains a proposal to institute a $100 per-flight fee, also known as a “user fee” tax, on every take-off and landing by general aviation (and commercial) aircraft.
+Some of our national leaders have proposed a per-flight fee, also known as a “user fee” tax, on every take-off and landing by general aviation aircraft.
 This proposal would devastate the businesses, farms, charitable groups around the nation that depend on these aircraft and airports, causing a ripple effect throughout the communities that depend on them, many of which do not have access to commercial service.

 The language of the proposed budget reads: